Search PAR

 • sign up for a Business Customer’s loyalty or online ordering program; or

-• work as an employee of our Business Customer, including scanning your finger on a point of sale device that we have provided to our Business Customer.
+• work as an employee of our Business Customer, including scanning your finger on a point-of-sale device that we have provided to our Business Customer.

 • Affiliates, third parties or publicly available sources.
-We may receive personal data about you from our affiliates and various third parties, either in our capacity as a service provider or processor to our Business Customers or for our own permitted purposes, as set out below:
+We may receive personal information about you from our affiliates and various third parties, either in our capacity as a service provider or processor to our Business Customers or for our own permitted purposes, as set out below:

 • from affiliated companies controlled by, controlling or under common control with PAR;